SixdegreeLab/MasteringChainAnalytics/en/00_introductions/readme.md

 **3. The ability to handle data**

-This includes getting data (where does the on-chain data come from), processing data (how to filter out the desired and filter out the irrelevant), and data visualization capabilities.
+This includes getting data (where does the on-chain data come from), processing data (how to find the desired and filter out the irrelevant), and data visualization capabilities.

 ![image](images/11.jpg)

 In general, data analysis is just a tool to support research, don't analyze for the sake of analysis.
 This process is first out of your desire to research a certain project, concept, or track, then learn and understand the operating mechanism of the project, abstract the quantitative analysis of the qualitative concept, and finally find data and do visualization.

 The most important thing in data analysis is always data thinking.
 As for the last step of doing it yourself, it's just a matter of proficiency, which can be divided into two parts:

 - Understanding of blockchain data structure.
 For example, in EVM chains, only EOA accounts can initiate transactions, but smart contracts can transfer ETH when called.
-These internal calls are recorded through the traces table, so when querying the table, querying transactions will miss internal call transactions.
+  These internal calls are recorded in the `traces` table, so when querying the `transactions` table will miss internal call transactions.
 - Mastery of languages such as Python, SQL.
 Mastering the basic database language, whether it's getting data yourself or using a data platform, can be quite handy.

 ## Conclusion

 There are many online resources or tutorials about on-chain data analysis, but they are scattered and of varying quality.
-Web3 is an open university, but it's quite painful to spend a lot of energy looking for suitable textbooks, and most of the high-quality content is written in English, which poses a language barrier for domestic users.
+Web3 is an open university, but it's quite painful to spend a lot of energy looking for suitable textbooks, and most of the high-quality content is written in English, which poses a language barrier for Chinese users.

 Therefore, the Sixdegree team will launch a series of tutorials on "Becoming an On-Chain Data Analyst", application-oriented, combined with blockchain data structure and SQL syntax, to provide everyone with a set of introductory textbooks, to help more people master on-chain data analysis skills, maximize the use of blockchain data characteristics, to a certain extent eliminate information asymmetry.
 Build more in the bear market, becoming an on-chain data analyst starts here!

 ## About Us

 SixDegreeLab is a professional on-chain data team, our mission is to provide users with accurate on-chain data charts, analysis, and insights, and is committed to popularizing on-chain data analysis.
-Through building a community, writing tutorials, and other ways, we train on-chain data analysts, output valuable analysis content, promote the community to build the data layer of the blockchain, cultivate talents for the broad future of blockchain data applications, and welcome everyone to join the community for exchange!
+By building a community, writing tutorials, and other ways, we train on-chain data analysts, output valuable analysis content, promote the community to build the data layer of the blockchain, cultivate talents for the broad future of blockchain data applications, and welcome to join the community exchange!

 ## References
 1. [The Capital Efficiency Era of DeFi](https://blog.hashflow.com/the-capital-efficiency-era-of-defi-d8b3427feae4)